Franco-Ottoman alliance: Background

 Following the Turkish conquest of Constantinople in 1453 by Mehmed II and the unification of swaths of the Middle East under Selim I, Suleiman I, the son of Selim, managed to expand Ottoman rule to Serbia in 1522.
 The Holy Roman Empire thus entered in direct conflict with the Ottomans.

 Some early contacts seem to have taken place between the Ottomans and the French.
 Philippe de Commines reports that Bayezid II sent an embassy to Louis XI in 1483, while Cem, his brother and rival pretender to the Ottoman throne was being detained in France at Bourganeuf by Pierre d'Aubusson.
 Louis XI refused to see the envoys, but a large amount of money and Christian relics were offered by the envoy so that Cem could remain in custody in France.
 Cem was transferred to the custody of Pope Innocent VIII in 1489.

 France had signed a first treaty or Capitulation with the Mamluk Sultanate of Egypt in 1500, during the reigns of Louis XII and Sultan Bayezid II, in which the Sultan of Egypt had made concessions to the French and the Catalans, and which would be later extended by Suleiman.

+The 1536 agreement was not a static treaty but a dynamic framework subject to constant renegotiation and expansion throughout the alliance's duration.
+Subsequent Capitulations (notably in 1569, 1581, 1597, 1604, 1673, and the pivotal 1740 agreement) progressively extended French privileges far beyond the original military pact.
+These later agreements solidified extensive extraterritorial jurisdiction for French consuls, granted France protective rights over Catholic holy sites in the Ottoman Empire, and cemented a near-monopoly status for French merchants in Levantine trade, profoundly shaping French economic and political influence.

 France had already been looking for allies in Central Europe.
 The ambassador of France Antonio Rincon was employed by Francis I on several missions to Poland and Hungary between 1522 and 1525.
 At that time, following the 1522 Battle of Bicoque, Francis I was attempting to ally with king Sigismund I the Old of Poland.
 Finally, in 1524, a Franco-Polish alliance was signed between Francis I and the king of Poland Sigismund I.

 A momentous intensification of the search for allies in Central Europe occurred when the French ruler Francis I was defeated at the Battle of Pavia on February 24, 1525, by the troops of Emperor Charles V. After several months in prison, Francis I was forced to sign the humiliating Treaty of Madrid, through which he had to relinquish the Duchy of Burgundy and the Charolais to the Empire, renounce his Italian ambitions, and return his belongings and honours to the traitor Constable de Bourbon.
 This situation forced Francis I to find an ally against the powerful Habsburg Emperor, in the person of Suleiman the Magnificent.